 One night his parents lost him.
 They sought him, they left no stone unturned, they called the police.
 In the end they spotted him at the festival, next to an itinerant artist.

 The itinerant was making wire words, people’s, animals’ and dreams’ names.
-He didn’t use a single tool.
-He would take the wire and make loops with it, bending it, straightening it, polishing it up until there was someone’s name in his hands or –sometimes- a line from a song.
+He was using no tool whatsoever.
+He was taking the wire and making loops with it, he was bending it, straightening it, polishing it up, till there was someone’s name in his hands or –sometimes- a line from a song.

-The man who wasn’t there was engrossed watching all night long the artist’s dexterous hands .
+The man who wasn’t there was engrossed watching the artist’s dexterous hands all night.

 His parents told him off, but he wasn’t there.
 When they got back home, he began making his own words out of wire.